notify Key Takeaways

 As for the list of responsibilities listed under the Virginia Statement of Tenant Rights and Responsibilities, they include:

-Paying rent on time as determined by the rental agreement.
+Making rent payments on time as determined by the rental agreement.

 Allowing the landlord access to the rental unit at reasonable times and for practical purposes.